Graduate Student Handbook

 - Leaving the UNH Chemistry Department

 The Department of Chemistry has as its basic goal the development of professional chemists.
-Students acquire the specific skills required for careers in industry, government and academia through a program which includes research, course work and oral presentation combined with close interaction with members of the faculty, especially the student's research supervisor.
+Students acquire the specific skills required for careers in industry, government and academia through a program which includes research, course work and oral presentation combined with close interaction with members of the faculty, especially the student’s research supervisor.
 The Department of Chemistry Graduate Program offers programs leading to the Doctor of Philosophy (Ph.D.) and the Master of Science (M.S.) degrees in the areas of analytical, organic, inorganic and physical chemistry as well as interdisciplinary areas.
-The department also offers the Master of Science Degree for Teachers (M.S.T.), a Doctoral Degree in Chemistry Education and a Doctoral Degree in Atmospheric Chemistry.
+The department also offers a Doctoral Degree in Chemistry Education.

 Admission to the Master of Science and the Doctor of Philosophy degrees is based upon a strong undergraduate record, which requires satisfactory work in the usual undergraduate courses in analytical, organic, inorganic and physical chemistry.
 In addition, satisfactory completion of the normal support courses of mathematics and physics are required.